Background and Legislation

 Flood of 2008

-The concept for the Iowa Flood Center is rooted in the monumental efforts that took place on the University of Iowa (UI) campus in June 2008 before, during, and after the Iowa and Cedar Rivers crested in Eastern Iowa.
+The concept for the Iowa Flood Center grew out of the monumental efforts that took place on the University of Iowa (UI) campus in June 2008 before, during, and after the record-setting floods in Eastern Iowa.

-A central issue that emerged from this work was the realization that there was no central place in Iowa (or in the nation) for advanced research and education focused on floods.
+In the process of conducting this work, IIHR researchers realized that there was no academic center in Iowa (or in the nation) for advanced research and education focused on floods.
 Discussion and formulation of a plan to establish an Iowa-based center for flood research and education followed.
 The University of Iowa was the logical home for this center, based on the institution’s experience during the flood and because it is home to IIHR—Hydroscience & Engineering, one of the preeminent hydraulics laboratories in the United States.

 In spring 2009, the state of Iowa established (and funded) the new Iowa Flood Center (IFC).
-This effort was spearheaded by several Iowa senators and representatives, with much behind-the-scenes work by IIHR research engineers Larry Weber and Witold Krajewski.
-A total of $1,300,000 was appropriated for the center in its first year (FY2010).
+Several Iowa legislators spearheaded this effort, assisted behind the scenes by IIHR researchers Larry Weber and Witold Krajewski.
+The legislature appropriated $1,300,000 for the IFC in its first year (FY2010).

-The IFC is now actively engaged in flood projects in several Iowa communities and employs several graduate and undergraduate students participating in flood-related research.
-IFC researchers have designed a cost-efficient sensor network to better monitor stream flow in the state; have developed a library of flood-inundation maps for several Iowa communities; and are working on a large project to develop new floodplain map for 85 of Iowa’s 99 counties.
+The IFC is now actively engaged in flood projects in many Iowa communities and employs a growing group of graduate and undergraduate students who participate in its flood-related research.
+IFC researchers have designed a cost-efficient sensor network to better monitor stream flow in the state; have developed a library of flood-inundation maps for more than 20 Iowa communities; and have completed new floodplain maps for 85 of Iowa’s 99 counties.

 Legislation: The Iowa Flood Center Bill